 The Alumni Association works to keep UWL alumni connected to campus after graduation.
 A membership in the Alumni Association allows alumni to recieve special, exlusive benefits such as travel, insurance, and more.
 Special rates apply to those who have graduated in the last decade.
 You can join the Association on an annual basis or for a lifetime.

 The UWL Foundation seeks to raise philanthropic support from UWL alumni and friends to support the education of our current students, work of faculty and staff, and campus needs.
 Donors can designate where they want their gift to go.
-Regardless of size or designation, all gifts are important make an impact.
+Regardless of size or designation, all gifts are important and make an impact.

 While a portion of UWL’s annual budget comes from state funds, the total operating budget is also funded through tuition and fees, grants and your support.
 Your gift increases UWL’s ability to offer quality education and services as affordably as possible.